How The U.S. Hacked ISIS

 "Target 5 is done," someone would yell.

 Someone else would walk across the room and cross the number off the big target sheet on the wall.
 "We're crossing names off the list.
 We're crossing accounts off the list.
-We're crossing IPs off the list," said Neal.
+We're crossing IPs off the list," said Neil.
 And every time a number went down they would yell one word: "Jackpot!"

-"We'd draw the line out and I had stacks of paper coming up on the corner of my desk," Neal said.
+"We'd draw the line out and I had stacks of paper coming up on the corner of my desk," Neil said.
 "I knew in about the first 15 minutes that we were on pace to accomplish exactly what we need to accomplish."

 Once they had taken control of the 10 nodes, and had locked key people out of their accounts, ARES operators just kept chewing their way through the target list.
-"We spent the next five or six hours just shooting fish in a barrel," Neal said.
+"We spent the next five or six hours just shooting fish in a barrel," Neil said.
 "We'd been waiting a long time to do that and we had seen a lot of bad things happen and we were happy to see them go away."

-And there was something else that Neal said was hard to describe.
+And there was something else that Neil said was hard to describe.
 "When you reach through the computer and on the other side is a terrorist organization, and you're that close, and you're touching something that's theirs, that they possess, that they put a lot of time and effort in to to hurt you, that is an incredible rush," he said.
 "You have the control to take that away."

 Enough to drive you nuts